-Modern day study of psychology tells us that, for the most part, “emotions” play a much larger role than “logic” when making buyer decisions.
+Modern-day study of psychology tells us that, for the most part, “emotions” play a much larger role than “logic” when making buying decisions.
 This means that your customer’s mindset is not always guided by logic but a feeling.
 Therefore, what’s the challenge overcome or reward your customer receives from what you offer?
 Finding out the most common problems they face will help you target customers with bold statements that can be heard loud and clear out over the crowds to reach those in search of a solution.

 Focus on “triggers” that make your audience take action.

 No one likes pain.
 Triggers are “pain points” that convince your customers that their need for your products/services deserves priority over all other things.
-You don’t necessarily have to scare them, but just convince them that they would be worse-off without it.
+You don’t necessarily have to scare them, but just convince them that they would be worse off without it.
 Triggers don’t necessarily have to be negative either.
 Think of it like the feeling you get when you think you might “miss out” on something big.

-A trigger can also be of a unique selling point.
+A trigger can also be a unique selling point.
 Why does a person choose to buy a band’s entire new album?
 Just to hear the one favorite song they like.
-If there’s something special about your products that “trigger” a fangirl-like decision or impulse to buy, use it for better digital marketing.
+If there’s something special about your products that “triggers” a fangirl-like decision or impulse to buy, use it for better digital marketing.

 Remember your niche or topic of relevance.

 The standard today is, in order to make it online, you have to appeal to a certain crowd with a relevant niche or topic.
-Without your niche topic, not only will you fail to raise your ranks in the search engines, you will also come across as disorganized in appearance.
+Without your niche topic, not only will you fail to raise your ranks in the search engines, but you will also come across as disorganized in appearance.
 Your customers don’t want to have to squint or take a closer look at your pages to understand what it is that you do.
 This is where the niche topic comes in to help create a pattern that connects the minds of your audience with you as a company.

 Targeting customers is a key aspect of better digital marketing.

 Work with us to grow your customer base.
-Learn more about our marketing programs and contact Oyova — a St. Petersburg web design, content marketing, social media management, and ecommerce web development company.
+Learn more about our marketing programs and contact Oyova — a St. Petersburg web design, content marketing, social media management, and eCommerce web development company.